franklinkim/gem-mantis/README.md

 5. Create new Pull Request

 ## License
-Copyright (c) 2013 franklin under the MIT license.
+Copyright (c) We Are Interactive under the MIT license.